-- Behave towards one another safely and responsibly in accordance with our school Mission Statement. - Be open and respectful in their dealings with one another, especially respecting the views of others and their personal space. - Seek support from an adult if they have any concerns or worries. - Report bullying incidents directly to staff as soon as possible. - Take responsibility for their individual actions.
+- Behave towards one another in accordance with our school Mission Statement. - Be open and respectful in their dealings with one another. - Report bullying incidents to staff. - Take responsibility for their individual actions.

 Where bullying involving adults on school premises is alleged, the appropriate complaints procedure will be followed.